guyzmo/git-repo/README.md

     % git remote add gitbucket https://gitbucket.local:8080/foo/bar
     % # the command to append the URL to the all remote, --alone skips this step
     % git remote set-url --add all https://gitbucket.local:8080/foo/bar

+And to remove a remote, just do:

+    % git remote remove github

 ### Installation